-There are a range of educational programmes and interventions available to help improve reading and spelling ability among children with dyslexia.
+There is a range of educational programs and interventions available to help improve reading and spelling ability among children with dyslexia.
 The extent to which a child benefits from early intervention depends on several factors including their age and the severity of their condition.
-Similarly, the type and intensity of the intervention depends on the severity of their dyslexia.
+Similarly, the type and intensity of the intervention depend on the severity of their dyslexia.

 While in most cases, symptoms are not considered severe enough for a child to receive individual schooling, a few hours of one-to-one or group tuition outside of mainstream classes may be beneficial to children with dyslexia.
 Very few dyslexic children need to be transferred to a specialist school that deals with this type of learning disability.

 Image Credit: LightField Studios / Shutterstock